 I also arrkst Smokie’s friend the cow if she would like to hear a tale wherein a lady loved a bull, and tricked him so she bore a calf-boy.

-(I thought I could tell her that part onlie, and leave out the matter of the young cats.)
+(I thought I could tell her that part onlie, and leave out the matter of the young cats that were ate.)

 But all this cow sayt was: Bulls may be fool, but they not so verie fool.